Renderers

 When unmount() is called, the renderer:

-1. Stops any current audio playback
+1. Cancels any in-flight TTS audio playback

 2. Disconnects from the LiveKit room